cayb0rg/body-tracking-avatar-cap4720/README.md

 ## PyOpenGL Implementation

 ### Overview
 Most of my efforts went towards creating an avatar that follows your movement in real time using PyOpenGL and skeletal animation techniques.
 This attempt failed, sadly.
 I first tried to use a Collada (.dae) file since these files can hold joint indices and weight data; however, I struggled to render the model correctly and realized that it was because my Collada file was still using polygons even though I exported it with triangulation enabled.
-I tried to use other Collada files, but because each Collada is structured differently, I decided to switch to GLTF, a more universal JSON-like format.\par
+I tried to use other Collada files, but because each Collada is structured differently, I decided to switch to GLTF, a more universal JSON-like format.

 However, this didn't work out either.
-Half of the triangles were missing, which could be due to the triangles' winding order or because the GLTF is indexed (Figure \ref{static}).
-However, my attempt to solve the culling problem using \lstinline{glDisable(GL_CULL_FACE)} or other solutions did not work.
-I also tried my hand at indexing the buffer with \lstinline{GL_ELEMENT_ARRAY_BUFFER}, but this did not work either.\par
+Half of the triangles were missing, which could be due to the triangles' winding order or because the GLTF is indexed.
+However, my attempt to solve the culling problem using `glDisable(GL_CULL_FACE)` or other solutions did not work.
+I also tried my hand at indexing the buffer with `GL_ELEMENT_ARRAY_BUFFER`, but this did not work either.

 ### Imported Libraries
 - **pygame:** For window creation and event handling.